Hybrid quantum-classical systems: statistics, entropy, microcanonical ensemble and its connection to the canonical ensemble: Microcanonical ensemble of a hybrid qubit

 \item Finally, let us consider the case $E=0.4$.
 Figure~\ref{fig:eig} shows that the band of energies $[0.4, 0.41]$ intersects both curves $e^R_-$ and $e^R_+$.
 Therefore, there are contributions of both quantum states to the microcanonical ensemble; however, each one occurs for different values of $R$, as seen in the figure.
 In consequence, the hybrid microcanonical ensemble for energies in the interval $[0.4, 0.41]$ is

-Notice that the normalization factor $0.026$ is included in both non-zero pieces of the ensemble and has to be computed considering all the values of $R$, as it is necessary for the normalization of $\hat{\rho}_{\mu}(R)$ by \eqref{eq:normRH}. \end{itemize}
+Notice that the normalization factor $0.026$ is included in both nonzero pieces of the ensemble and has to be computed considering all the values of $R$, as it is necessary for the normalization of $\hat{\rho}_{\mu}(R)$ by Eq. \eqref{eq:normRH}. \end{itemize}

-As a last remark, notice that, in connection to what was exposed in section \ref{sec:lim0}, the $\epsilon \to 0$ limit of all microcanonical ensembles described in the example are well defined and share the same properties as a classical microcanonical ensemble.
+As a last remark, notice that, in connection to what was exposed in Sec. \ref{sec:lim0}, the $\epsilon \to 0$ limit of all microcanonical ensembles described in the example are well defined and share the same properties as a classical microcanonical ensemble.
 For example, consider the case $E = 0.05$.
-If the $\epsilon \to 0$ limit is taken in ensemble \eqref{eq:ex2}, one simply gets
+If the $\epsilon \to 0$ limit is taken in ensemble \eqref{eq:ex2}, then one simply gets

 as the lower eigenvalue $e_-^R$ takes value $0.05$ at ${R = \pm 1.001}$.
 Similar limits can be computed in all other cases.